Chia Seed Pudding with Pears and Walnuts

 Storage

-Chia seed pudding with pears and walnuts can be kept for up to 3 days in the fridge.
+Chia Seed Pudding with Pears and Walnuts can be stored in the fridge for up to 3 days.

 Chia Seed Pudding with Pears and Walnuts

-• Can I add other fresh or dried fruits?
+• Can I add other fresh or dried fruit?

 Author image